spatts14/Xenium_5k_analysis_pipeline/README.md

 ### Dimensionality Reduction & Clustering

 Goal: Identify patterns and groups of similar gene expression profiles.

+Dimensionality Reduction a technique used to reduce the number of features (or dimensions) in a dataset while preserving important information.
+Clustering is a technique used to group similar data points together based on their features.

+Steps:

 - Compute PCA and neighbors
 - Compute and plot UMAP